 - Place garlic clove in a food processor and pulse until broken down.

-- Add garbanzo beans, tahini, extra virgin olive oil, lemon juice, cumin, and salt.
-Blend until well combined and you have a nice thick paste.
+- Add garbanzo beans, tahini, extra virgin olive oil, lemon juice, cumin, and salt into the food processor.

-- Slowly blend in water until you find a nice light fluffy consistency.
-Enjoy!
+- Blend until well combined and you have a nice thick paste.
+Slowly blend in water until you find a nice light fluffy consistency.